 In Summary

-Overall, sudo and su both provide ease of use and efficiency when it comes to managing users in Linux systems.
-System administrators must ensure that they have proper control over which users can become superusers and execute commands with root access.
+Overall, sudo and su provide ease of use and efficiency when managing users in Linux systems.
+System administrators must ensure proper control over which users can become superusers and execute commands with root access.

-Sudo is generally considered to be faster and simpler than su due to its limited scope, authentication process, and access restrictions.
-However, su may be the better choice for certain use cases as it does not require any verification or authentication to switch users.
+Sudo is generally considered faster and simpler than su due to its limited scope, authentication process, and access restrictions.
+However, su may be the better choice for certain use cases, as switching users does not require any verification or authentication.

 Ultimately, when considering which of these commands is most appropriate for a given application or environment, the system administrator must evaluate the specific requirements of their users and environment.